 Considering how much landmass Japan actually has, it's not surprising for landowners to get a somewhat inflated attitude over their own place in society, which pretty much explains Sasahara.

-You may wonder why Nano's so attached to the red, one-eyed doll and gets angry once Professor ruins it.
-It is a Daruma doll - meant to motivate you.
+You may wonder why Nano's so attached to the red, one-eyed doll and gets angry once the Professor ruins it.
+It's a Daruma doll - meant to motivate you.
 You fill out one eye (and the doll in question was like this) when you set a 'goal' and place it around your house to remind yourself of the goal.
 Once you reach it - you fill out the second eye.
 Since Nano's biggest wish is to be human she probably filled out the first eye thinking about this.
 No wonder she got angry.

 If Mio immediately regretted drawing Sasahara in front of Sakurai and Yuuko, how did it end up on the quiz?
 It would have to have ended up in Sakurai's possession in the end, and obviously Mio wouldn't let that happen.

 But there aren't, at least drawn.
 And in Yukko's dream sequence they're able to be put on via vertical insertion.

 Two halves, hinged, with a clasp or magnet on the other side.